microsoft/Azure-Kinect-Sensor-SDK/tools/k4afastcapture_streaming/README.md

 ## Introduction

-Azure Kinect Fast Capture streaming process keeps streaming both the color and depth frames.
-It will store the most recent frames to the specified folder when notified by [Azure Kinect Fast Capture trigger](..\k4afastcapture_trigger\README.md).
+The Azure Kinect Fast Capture streaming process keeps streaming both the color and depth frames.
+It will store the most recent frames to the specified folder when notified by [Azure Kinect Fast Capture trigger](../k4afastcapture_trigger/README.md).

 ## Usage Info